The War of the Worlds (2005)

 Weaknesses:

-- Almost all iconic elements of the original are either omitted or poorly executed.
+- Most iconic elements of the source material are missing or poorly realized.

-- The Martians and their technology lack the distinctiveness and terror of Wells’ vision.
+- Martians and their technology lack both style and menace.

 Creative Deviations: